bilalhdh/bFitText/README.md

 # bFitText
-jQuery for Fit Text in it's container by changing it's font size.
+jQuery for Fit Text, changing element font size to fill it's width.

+this plugin work on elements with one line text and with specific width or display block div, since inline blocks is unknown width.